 - 1. AVOID: Identification of "low VMT areas" where development is less likely to have a VMT impact through mapping and an address look-up tool on the VCTC website. - 2.
 ASSESS: Support for estimation of potential significant CEQA VMT impacts and mitigation through a recommended four-step VMT assessment process. - 3.
 ASSIST: Standards for VMT analysis for applicant preparation and agency review - a.
-Provides standards for VMT analysis to assist in the review of project's CEQA impact determination by the lead agency and reviewing agencies.
+Provides standards for VMT analysis to assist in the review of project's CEQA impact determination by the lead agency and responsible reviewing agencies. - b.

-- b.
 Recommended methodology for VMT assessment. - 4.
-ADDRESS: VMT reduction strategy effectiveness for Ventura County projects to provide options for lead agencies and project proponents through on-site and off-site VMT reduction strategies.
+ADDRESS: Recommended VMT reduction/mitigation strategies and their effectiveness to provide options for lead agencies and project proponents through on-site and off-site VMT reduction strategies.
 Projects exceeding the VMT threshold of a lead agency could either: - a.
 Provide an on-site or off-site VMT reduction project component or action. - b.
-Pay a VMT offset fee: a fair share cost estimate of VMT reduction as determined by a \$ per daily VMT reduced.
+Pay a VMT offset fee: a fair share cost estimate of VMT reduction as determined by a dollar amount per daily VMT reduced.
 The fair share cost estimate could be used for a VMT reduction strategy of the lead agency or could be applied towards a multijurisdictional or regional project provided it does not supplant previously committed funding to meet CEQA mitigation additionality requirements. - 5.
-ADAPT: The program is 'adaptive' for lead agency to adopt a long-term project mitigation programs options throughout life of projects.
+ADAPT: The program is 'adaptive' in that a menu of reduction/mitigation strategies is available from which to choose so long as the CEQA-determined reduction goal is achieved for a long-term project.